ucsb-eri/webHookListener/README.md

 ## Installation - Fedora-25
 As root:
 + dnf install ruby
++ If you are running a firewall, remember to poke a hole for port 4567 (sinatra default port)

 As a regular user (possibly the account that will run the above?)
 + gem install sinatra